-Cost is arguably the most critical and widespread issue facing households today, and housing is the single largest cost for most American households.
+Cost is arguably the most critical and widespread issue facing households today, as costs have been rising quickly and housing was already the largest cost for most American households.

 Over the past 60 years, housing costs have been increasing faster than wages across most income brackets.
 Adjusting for inflation, household income has increased about 30% (due mostly to the increase in two-income households), while rents have increased about 70% and home prices, 120%.
-These numbers are unsustainable for many individuals and families.
+The cost of housing has become unsustainable for many individuals and families.
 People are forced to choose between a larger debt load or compromise their standards for quality or safety in order to simply pay the bills.
 For a growing number of renters, home ownership is an unattainable goal.

 Meanwhile, the cost of construction continues to rise.
 Labor shortages, increased land cost, and materials all impact the bottom line in either building new or remodeling existing homes.
-This places additional strain on community leaders who have a critical need to develop new housing, yet struggle to strike the balance between quality and affordability- sometimes needing to choose one over the other.
+This places additional strain on community leaders who have a critical need to develop new housing, yet struggle to strike the balance between quality and affordability- sometimes feeling that they are choosing one over the other.